-Process external resources (articles, blog posts, papers) into actionable knowledge with systematic evaluation, storage, and application decisions.
-Triggers: knowledge intake, article evaluation, paper review, external resource, knowledge curation, content assessment, importance scoring, storage decision Use when: user shares links to external resources, evaluating articles for storage, routing knowledge to appropriate palaces or gardens DO NOT use when: searching existing knowledge - use knowledge-locator.
-DO NOT use when: designing new palace structures - use memory-palace-architect.
-Use this skill when processing any external knowledge source.
+Process external resources into actionable knowledge with evaluation, storage, and application decisions. knowledge intake, article evaluation, paper review, external resource Use when: user shares links to articles, papers, or external resources DO NOT use when: searching existing knowledge - use knowledge-locator.

 /plugin marketplace add athola/claude-night-market/plugin install memory-palace@claude-night-marketThis skill inherits all available tools.
 When active, it can use any tool Claude has access to.